AMS Manual for Special Session Organizers

 Most papers presented in any given Special Session will be by invitation.
 However, papers may be selected in any one of four ways:

 The speaker is invited by the organizer.
 From 90% to 100% of the twenty-minute papers arise by this method, because it is generally too risky to rely totally on volunteers, especially if the subject is reasonably narrow.

 The speaker volunteers by submitting an abstract eight weeks before the usual abstract deadline requesting that the abstract be considered for inclusion.
 These abstracts are sent directly to the organizer.
 These abstracts vary widely in degree of suitability, but should be considered with an open mind.
-The organizer notifies both the associate secretary and the meeting coordinator in Providence of the decision on the abstract.
+The organizer notifies both the associate secretary and the meeting specialist in Providence of the decision on the abstract.
 Any rejected abstracts are automatically considered for acceptance as a contributed paper, unless the author prefers to withdraw the paper.

 After receiving all the abstracts for a meeting, the associate secretary may suggest to an organizer that one or more of those submitted as contributed papers might be included in the Special Session.
 (This method is practical only for a Sectional Meeting).
 Again, the author should be notified of the acceptance well in advance.